Home » Blog » 2018 “10 Worst Toy” List

 Simply fill out the form and one of our legal experts will be in touch with you shortly.

 It’s that time of year again!
 Parents are scrambling from store-to-store to ensure that their little ones get the toy that they “must have”.
 While we all the very best for our children, it’s up to us to ensure that the toys we pick out are safe.
 Every year, World Against Toys Causing Harm, Inc. (W.A.T.C.H.) puts out a list of the 10 most potentially hazardous toys that should not be in the hands of children.
 This year’s list can be found here.

-Over 250,000 children are reported to die or get injured every year due to dangerous toys.
+Over 240,000 children are reported to die or get injured every year due to dangerous toys.
 There are many other cases that just don’t get reported.
 Of these children, over 60% are 15 years old or younger, and they are mostly boys.
-Since January 2015, there have been at least nineteen (19) toys with recognized safety defects recalled in the United States.
-These recalls involved over eight hundred thousand (800,000) units of toys—five hundred thousand this year alone— and prove the inadequacy of existing standards.
+In 2017, there were at least twenty-eight (28) toys with recognized safety defects recalled in the United States.
+These recalls involved over three and a half million (3.5 million) toys and prove the inadequacy of existing standards.

 While many children can get injured by a toy due to wrongful use, for the most part, toys need to be built in a way that most kids can handle them, even in a wrong way, without getting injured.
 After all, kids are kids, and they will challenge even the clearest instructions on the package, if they are even aware of the instructions.
 Some of the most common injuries from toys are:

 – Cuts and scratches

 – Choking with small toy parts